awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    --nodes-min 1 \
    --nodes-max 4 \
    --ssh-access \
-   --ssh-public-key my-public-key.pub \
+   --ssh-public-key name-of-ec2-keypair \
    --managed
    ```

-   Create your Amazon EKS cluster and Linux nodes **with** a launch template\.
+   Create your Amazon EKS cluster and Amazon Linux nodes **with** a launch template\.
 The launch template must already exist and must meet the requirements specified in [Launch template configuration basics](launch-templates.md#launch-template-basics)\.
 Create a file named `cluster-node-group-lt.yaml` with the following contents, replacing the example *values* with your own values\.
 Several settings that you specify when deploying without a launch template are moved into the launch template\.
 If you don't specify a version, the template's default version is used\.

    ```
    ---